2020 Washington Nationals season: September

 After placing rookie reliever Dakota Bacus on the injured list, the Nationals recalled reliever James Bourque.
 The Nationals swept the Tampa Bay Rays in a two-game interleague set on September 7 and 8.
 Scherzer pitched well in the series opener, putting up seven strong innings as the Nationals prevailed 6–1.
 The second game was more competitive, but the Nationals won 5–3, aided by Soto's return to the lineup, Kieboom's first extra-base hit of the season (an RBI double), and perfect innings of relief from Doolittle and Rainey.
 The two-game sweep was tempered as veteran infielder Howie Kendrick landed on the injured list with a nagging hamstring injury, with the Nationals selecting the contract of 32-year-old minor league outfielder Yadiel Hernández from the alternate training site to replace him.

 Rainey's revival didn't last long, as he took the loss on September 10 when the Braves clawed back from a five-run deficit before Dansby Swanson gave them the lead with an eighth-inning home run.
 Making matters worse, the Nationals lost Doolittle to another injury in the ninth inning.
 Done for the season, Doolittle was placed on the injured list with an oblique injury, and the Nationals recalled left-hander Ben Braymer to the bullpen.
 Following another blown save for Hudson that sent the game into extra innings, Bourque earned his first major league win pitching in relief for the Nationals on September 11, coming on in the twelfth inning after scoreless tenth and eleventh innings authored by Kyle Finnegan.
 Taylor delivered the walk-off single for Washington to cap the seesaw 8–7 affair.
 The Braves took the four-game series by winning the next two games, with Corbin allowing just two runs over seven innings on September 12 but getting just one run of support and Scherzer getting clobbered for six runs over 5 1/3 innings on September 13 to take the loss.

 The Nationals split a pair with the Rays at Tropicana Field.
 Playing without Rainey, out for the season with a right flexor strain, and utilityman Brock Holt, out for the birth of his second child, and with reliever Aaron Barrett and infielder Jake Noll up from the alternate training site to replace them, the Nationals were pummeled 6–1 on September 15 as Aníbal Sánchez gave up all of the Rays' runs in 4 1/3 innings.
-They recovered to win in extra innings the next day, with Luis García hitting a game-winning home run 427 feet into right field in the tenth after another blown save by Hudson.
+They recovered to win in extra innings the next day, with Luis García Jr. hitting a game-winning home run 427 feet into right field in the tenth after another blown save by Hudson.